June 29, 2025

 Cap table management retail investors

-Mercury’s successful approach provides a perfect blueprint.
-They conducted a $5 million Reg CF round through Wefunder as part of their $120 million Series B, adding 2,500 customers as investors through an SPV structure.
+Mercury’s successful approach is a useful blueprint.
+The company ran a $5 million Reg CF round through Wefunder as part of its $120 million Series B, adding 2,500 customers as investors through an SPV structure.
+It later raised a $300 million Series C at a $3.5 billion valuation from Sequoia Capital, evidence that a top-tier VC had no issue with its crowdfunding history.

 Best practices for cap table management include: